OETC Board Past-President

-Dr. Sharon Blanton is Vice President of Information Technology for Hawaii Pacific University.
+Dr. Sharon Blanton is currently serving as the Vice President and CIO at The College of New Jersey.
+She was previously the Vice President of Information Technology for Hawaii Pacific University.
 Sharon has extensive experience directing and managing all aspects of IT service delivery and operations support within highly complex environments.

 Sharon is active in EDUCAUSE and is a 2005 graduate of the EDUCAUSE Frye Leadership Institute.
 She has served on several EDUCAUSE conference committees and project teams and held leadership positions for the Western Cooperative for Educational Telecommunications (WCET), the Arizona Educational Media Association, the Center for Technology Leadership at Excelsior College, and the Organization for Educational Technology and Curriculum (OETC).